 You’re likely earning more at this stage in your career, so review your retirement plan.
 Ask yourself, “Am I on track to meet my financial goals?”
 If you are, great!
 If not, now’s the time to step up your savings and revise your retirement strategy to meet your goals.

 Review your mix of assets.
 Dig deeper into your retirement portfolio, making sure your asset mix matches your retirement timeline and savings comfort level.
 A financial advisor can help guide you toward investments to help you meet your financial goals.
 Continue to review your plan each year and make changes, if necessary.

 Contribute more toward your retirement accounts.
 As your earnings increase over time, be sure your retirement savings keep pace.
 Once you reach age 50, you’re eligible to make catch-up contributions of up to $6,500 over and above normal limits for 401(k) and 457 plans, and up to $1,000 for IRAs.

 If your assets are in several different retirement plans because you’ve changed jobs over the years, you may want to bring them together in an IRA.
 This may offer broader investment choices, more control and lower expenses than workplace retirement plans.

 Nearing retirement: 55 years old and up

-The advice given is for informational purposes only.
-For additional guidance, speak to a financial advisor.
+The advice provided is for informational purposes only.
+Contact a financial advisor for additional guidance.